itsm1kekay/wildfire-detection/README.md

 The developent required literature review, with all our literature listed in [References](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#references) and provided in [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/Sources).

-Datasets can be found in [References](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#websites-for-datasets) with some provided [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/Videos%20of%20Wildfires).
+Datasets can be found in [Datasets](https://github.com/itsm1kekay/wildfire-detection/blob/main/README.md#websites-for-datasets) with some provided [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/Videos%20of%20Wildfires).
 For any modification required to the datasets, you can utilise the scripts available [here](https://github.com/itsm1kekay/wildfire-detection/tree/main/Scripts).

+A full comprehensive user guide for any algorithm can be found inside the models' directory.

 ## Flow charts and system design
 ### Conventional approach: